Rated Excellent Online

 Frequently Asked Questions

 Yes, once the title has been formally transferred into your name and registered at HM Land Registry, you can apply for a secured loan against an inherited property in the same way as any other property you own.
 You must ensure probate has been granted (where required), the estate has been administered, and the property has been transferred by way of a deed of assent before applying.
+Specialist lenders such as Together Money and Pepper Money are experienced with inherited property cases.

 No. Inheriting a property does not trigger Stamp Duty Land Tax, as SDLT only applies to property purchases and an inheritance is not a purchase.
 However, if you buy out co-beneficiaries to own more than your inherited share — for example, paying siblings for their portion of a jointly inherited home — SDLT may apply to the amount you pay them, depending on the value of their shares and whether you already own other property.
+Consult a solicitor or the HMRC SDLT calculator for your specific situation.